 In between his demanding legal practice, he has published two collections of poetry in 2014: not poems, just words, and I Look For You in Other Truths. not poems, just words was a Finalist in the National Indie Excellence Awards (USA) for Poetry in 2014.
 Ramon also served as the poetry judge in the 2015 Blue Fringe Literature Awards, a community-based competition in Sydney’s Blue Mountains region.
 His views on writing from a diverse background have been aired on SBS Radio, which paved the way for a renewed focus towards diasporic writing, particularly on themes of race, gender and sexuality, and evaluations and explorations of identity.

 Ramon’s poetry, fiction, non-fiction and legal and medical writing have appeared in various publications, including Asian Medical News, Medical Observer, The Laws of Australia, The Law Handbook NSW, The Law Society Journal, narratorAustralia, narratorInternational, tablet, STU, the Australian Latino Press, Paper Lens, Indolent Books’ HIV Here & Now Project, VerseWrights, BluePepper, and Verity La.
 The Melbourne-based small press In Short Publishing Company has also published one of Ramon’s short stories, Words That Don’t Mean Anything, as part of a series of stand-alone pocketbooks in 2015.
 His latest book is The Heaving Pavement (2015), an experimental memoir in poetic, prose and illustrated forms about his struggle with anxiety.
 He lives in inner-Sydney’s Newtown.

-Michele Seminara is a poet, editor and critic whose work has been widely published in journals such as Tincture, Seizure, Cordite, Mascara Review and Transnational Literature.
-Her first poetry collection, Engraft, was released by Island Press in 2016.
+Michele Seminara is a poet and editor whose work has been published in journals such as Tincture, Seizure, Cordite, Mascara Literary Review, Plumwood Mountain & Transnational Literature.
+Her first poetry collection, Engraft, was published by Island Press in 2016.
 Michele has written two chapbooks: Scar to Scar (written with Robbie Coburn) and HUSH (Blank Rune Press, 2017).
 As well as co-editing Discoursing Diaspora, Michele is the managing editor of Verity La.
-You can find her on her blog and on Twitter @SeminaraMichele.
+Find her on her blog and on Twitter @SeminaraMichele.